Call4Cloud | MMP-C | Autopilot | Device Preparation

 4. The Simple Flow

-I decided to come up with a new kind of storytelling to make sure everyone could understand what I was trying to show you all.
+I decided to use a new kind of storytelling to ensure everyone could understand what I was trying to show you.

 So this is the famous MS plaint flow converted to something simpler!
 Hope you like it